pvamos/liferay-k3s/README.md

 I also use them for the "published workloads" running on Kubernetes.

-The 2 HAProxy hosts share 2 a floating IP with Keepalived.
+The 2 HAProxy hosts share 2 a floating IP-s with Keepalived.

 -  one for the K8s API server